lnxchk/chefdk-fundamentals/scene_04.md

 > This sounds CRAZY to ask people in a physical classroom to read this content but it is important that they learn to read the documentation.

 A cookbook is a structure that contains recipes.
-It can also contain a number of other things but right now we are interested in a finding a home for our recipes, giving them a version, and provide a README to help describe them.
+It also contains a number of other things -- but right now we are most interested in a finding a home for our recipes, giving them a version, and providing a README to help describe them.

 -

 Well lets examine the chef generate command.
-We see the command is capable of generating a large number of things for us.
+We see the command is capable of generating a large number of different things for us.
 Sounds like if we want to generate a cookbook we're going to need to use 'chef generate cookbook'.

 Lets ask the `chef generate cookbook` command for help to see how it is used.